csmoothey/multitimer/docs/multitimer_manual.md

 count-down.
 The count-down timer can be paused and resumed by clicking the "Start/Stop" button.
 Once the timer is running, the user can select the clock or other timers and perform operations on them.
-When the user later selects this timer, the remaining time will be displayed again the the LCD HH:MM:SS display.
+When the user later selects this timer, the remaining time will be displayed again on the LCD HH:MM:SS display.

 When the time remaining is less than or equal to 60 seconds, the seconds